MacKentoch/easyFormGenerator/README.md

     //-> so this example is no other use than illustration) easyFormSteWayConfigProvider.enableControl('Date');

-    // List of all easy form generator (step way version) controls :
+    // List of all easy form generator (step way version) controls:
     // 'empty'
     // 'Header'
     // 'TextInput'